 Purpose

-This statement is used to modify the structure of an existing table, including modifying the table name and table attributes, adding columns, modifying the column name and attributes, and dropping columns.
+This statement is used to modify the structure of an existing table, including modifying the table and its properties, adding columns, modifying columns and their properties, and deleting columns.

 Syntax